rikardolajos/Mandrill/README.md

 	git submodule update --init --recursive

 This project uses CMake to generate project files, and has been tested on Windows with Visual Studio and on Linux with Make.

+### Windows

 Use Visual Studio's internal CMake support for setting up the project: after cloning the git repo as instructed above, start Visual studio and pick `Open a local folder` and pick the folder where the repo was cloned to.
+Compile all targets with `Ctrl + Shift + B`, and use the dropdown menu with the green triangle to run a compiled application.

+### Linux
-On other platforms, use the CMake command line interface to setup the project.
+On Linux, use the CMake command line interface to setup the project.
 Navigate to the folder where the repo resides:

 	cd Mandrill